Chart Color Schemes

 The level of residential development activity in Derrimut is very low in comparison to the average area assessed nationally by AreaSearch

-Derrimut averaged approximately four new dwelling approvals annually between FY21 and FY25.
-A total of 21 homes were approved during this period, with one additional approval in FY26 to date.
-The population has decreased slightly over the same timeframe, yet housing supply has remained adequate relative to demand, resulting in a balanced market with diverse buyer options.
+Derrimut has averaged approximately four new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 21 homes approved during this period and one so far in FY26.
+The population has decreased slightly during this time, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+New dwellings are developed at an average cost of $272,000, which is below the regional average, suggesting more affordable housing options for buyers.

-The estimated population-to-dwelling-approval ratio is 2961 people per approval, indicating a quiet development environment.
-According to AreaSearch's latest quarterly estimate, Derrimut is projected to add 2,106 residents by 2041.
-If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and supporting price increases.
+The estimated population per dwelling approval is 2961 people, reflecting its quiet and low-activity development environment.
+According to AreaSearch's latest quarterly estimate, Derrimut is projected to add 2,219 residents by 2041.
+If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development